OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 </tbody>
 </table>

-For information on how to modify the PF/VF mapping for your own design, refer to the Intel OFS FIM Developer Guide. https://github.com/otcshare/intel-ofs-docs/tree/master/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md
+For information on how to modify the PF/VF mapping for your own design, refer to the [OFS FIM Developer Guide](https://github.com/OFS/ofs.github.io/blob/main/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md).

 ### **6.6 Unified Tag Remapping**
 <a name="tag_remap"></a>

 When a FPGA function sends out a read cycle, it allocates a unique tag which is subsequently used to identify the read completion.
 The tag is considered busy; it cannot be assigned to another read cycle until read completion.
 While a tag may be unique within a unit, two different units could unknowingly send out two read cycles of the same tag.
 The PCIe subsystem requires unique tags for all read cycles irrespective of their origins.
 Therefore, a mechanism is needed to uniquify tag globally across different units.

-Intel OFS contains a tag remapper (tag_remap) that intercepts the read cycle, finds a globally unique tag, and replaces the original tag value.
+OFS contains a tag remapper (tag_remap) that intercepts the read cycle, finds a globally unique tag, and replaces the original tag value.
 It also restores the original tag value when returning completion to the read requester.  tag_remap is placed between the AXI4-Stream interface of the PCIE subsystem and the PF/VF Mux/Demux.

 The logic is described as follows: